 For town taxes, the tax rate is set based on the budgets that the voters approved at Town Meeting.
 This is then calculated using 100% of the value of all the properties in town based on the "Municipal Grand List".
-There is no rate difference between residential and non-residential properties.
+There a tiny little difference in the municipal tax rate for residential and non residential properties with non-residential being slightly lower than residential.
+Most of these charts do not reflect that. (\$.0016 difference for FY 26)